 - Transfer funds in the Balance section of your account.

-- Add Money to transfer funds into your Square Balance, or initiate an outbound transfer via instant transfer (1.5% fee) or a next-business day transfer (free).
+- Add Money to transfer funds into your Square Balance if you have a Square Card, or initiate an outbound transfer via Instant Transfer (1.5% fee) or a next-business day transfer (free).

 Whether your business is experiencing a government-mandated closure or you’ve decided to temporarily close your doors, or you’re starting to consider the possibility of having to, now is the time to consider letting your customers know how to find you online.